Andrea/andrea.github.io/_posts/2015-12-06-more-computation-expressions.markdown

 What happens in `Bind` if `maybeValue` is nothing

-* there is `None` so we just
+* There is `None` so we do nothing.
 * Return a None (which is still of type 'b option )

 The good thing is, because we return with signature `'b option` that means we can feed the result back into Bind if that is necessary.

-This triple of: a type, an operation and an identity is called a monad, and that is cool because when you realise something is a monad, then that means you get some other stuff for free.
+This triple of a type, an operation and an identity is called a monad, and that is cool because when you realise something is a monad, then that means you get some other stuff for free.
 To show you how, I'll start talking about Monoids.

 ### Monoids